Trump offers to mediate in South China Sea dispute

 Since Philippine President Rodrigo Duterte has grown closer to China, Vietnam has emerged as China's main challenger in the region.
 In July, China pressured Vietnam to stop oil drilling in a disputed area, taking relations to a new low.

-Relations have since improved and Chinese President Xi Jinping is visiting Hanoi later on Sunday.
+Relations have since improved and Chinese President Xi Jinping was visiting Hanoi later on Sunday.

 The South China Sea was discussed in Beijing on an earlier leg of Trump's 12-day Asian tour and U.S. Secretary of State Rex Tillerson said the United States and China had a frank exchange of views.